-1. There shall be a Careers Service Committee of the Council and the General Board which shall be responsible for the administration of the Careers Service.

-- 2. The Committee shall consist of: - (a) the Pro-Vice-Chancellor (Education) as Chair; - (b) two members of the Careers Service Syndicate appointed by the Council; - (c) a member appointed by the General Board from among its members; - (d) a member appointed by the Senior Tutors' Committee from among its members; - (e) a member appointed by the Graduate Tutors' Committee from among its members; - (f) a member appointed by the Committee on the nomination of the Postdocs of Cambridge Society; (g) a registered student or an elected officer of Cambridge University Students' Union, appointed - by the Committee on the nomination of Cambridge University Students' Union; (h) a registered student or an elected officer of the Graduate Union, appointed by the Committee on the nomination of the Graduate Union; - (i) no more than three persons co-opted by the Committee.
+- 1. There shall be a Careers Service Committee of the Council and the General Board which shall be responsible for the administration of the Careers Service. - 2.
+The Committee shall consist of: - (a) the Pro-Vice-Chancellor (Education) as Chair; - (b) two members of the Careers Service Syndicate appointed by the Council; - (c) a member appointed by the General Board from among its members; - (d) a member appointed by the Senior Tutors' Committee from among its members; - (e) a member appointed by the Graduate Tutors' Committee from among its members; - (f) a member appointed by the Committee on the nomination of the Postdocs of Cambridge Society; - (g) a registered student or an elected officer of the University of Cambridge Students' Union, appointed by the Committee on the nomination of the President (Undergraduate) of the University of Cambridge Students' Union; - (h) a registered student or an elected officer of the University of Cambridge Students' Union, appointed by the Committee on the nomination of the President (Postgraduate) of the University of Cambridge Students' Union; - (i) no more than three persons co-opted by the Committee.